apache/zeppelin/zeppelin-web/README.md

 This will Download all the dependencies including node js and npm (you will find the binaries in the folder `zeppelin-web/node`).

-We also provide some **helper script** for __bower__ and __grunt__, but they are currently outdated, so you might want to install them on your machine.
+We are supposed to provide some **helper script** for __bower__ and __grunt__, but they are currently outdated, so you might want install them on your machine and use them instead.

 ### Configured environment

-Here are the basic commands to compile the WebApplication with a configured environment (Installed grunt, bower, npm, node js)
+Here are the basic commands to compile the WebApplication with a configured environment (Installed grunt, bower, npm)

-**Build the application**
+**Build the application for production**

 `./grunt build`